Frequently Asked Questions about the Consortium

 What if I only see Dr. Fenster once a year?

 Some practices with memberships offer tiered pricing, just for this purpose, but Dr. Fenster feels all patients should be treated the same and receive the same services.
 And even though seeing a doctor once each year seems little, having someone you trust “in your back pocket” as we like to say is why you probably see him in the first place.
 We don’t like to think about having an emergency, but Dr. Fenster is your quarterback if you ever have an emergency.
 If you find yourself in the emergency room – even in another city, even if you don’t have a problem with your heart – you can call Dr. Fenster to help you navigate the system and your diagnosis.
 This is peace of mind at its most basic.
+You also have access to all of the ancillary programs offered by the Consortium as part of your membership.

 At which hospitals does Dr. Fenster have privileges?